Frequently Asked Questions

 What does the pilot process look like?

-We typically start with a focused pilot — one team, one or two policies — to let your legal, IT, and end-user stakeholders experience InPolicy before a broader rollout.
+We typically start with a focused pilot — one team, one or two policies — so your legal, IT and end-user stakeholders can experience InPolicy before a broader rollout.
 Most pilots run for 2–4 weeks.
 We work closely with you throughout to calibrate confidence thresholds and validate accuracy.

 What support is available post-launch?